-In 2018, we built 40 "boat equivalents".
-To compare an RM 8.70 and an RM 13.70, we calculated a ration on the production time, with RM 10.70 as a reference.
-In 2019, we expect 48 boat equivalents.
+In 2018, we have built 40 "boat equivalents".
+To compare a RM 8.70 and a RM 13.70, we have calculated a ration based on production time, with the RM 10.70 as a reference.
+In 2019, we expect to build 48 boat equivalents.
 The order book is full until December.

 What are RM Yachts' commercial objectives in France and abroad?

 In 2018, we have expanded our network of agents and resellers in France.
 Today, we work 50% directly and 50% through the network.
 80% of the boats sold in 2018 were sold in France.
 I think we are now ripe to expand in Europe.
 We need to think about how things work.
 How much direct sales and how much distribution?
 We have an active dealer in Italy and François Gabart is committed to Scandinavia.
 But what we also need are manufacturing niches that are not 18 months away, hence the industrial work.